 CMU Portugal program has already given rise to two unicorn startups

 Feedzai was the first startup created under the CMU Portugal Program.
-Today it is considered a unicorn company and is the 4th Portuguese startup, and the first based in Portugal, to obtain this title, after having raised another 200 million dollars in the last investment round, thus reaching a valuation of 1 billion euros.
-This new investment, led by international investor KKR, also retains the support and confidence of Sapphire Ventures and Citi Ventures, which invested 50 million dollars in Feedzai in 2017.
+Today, it is considered a unicorn company and is the fourth Portuguese company, and the first based in Portugal, to obtain this title, after raising an additional $200 million in the last investment round, thus reaching a valuation of €1 billion.
+This new investment, led by international investor KKR, also retains the support and confidence of Sapphire Ventures and Citi Ventures, which invested $50 million in Feedzai in 2017.

-At the beginning of the year, Mambu, another CMU Portugal Program company, also became a unicorn.
-Mambu won 110 million euros in a new round of investment by TCV (Technology Crossover Ventures), a company that supports companies such as Revolut, Klarna and Netflix, becoming the first unicorn company in the CMU Portugal Program.
-With a valuation of 1.7 billion euros, it is now an international success story.
-The company took its first steps under the Carnegie Mellon Portugal program as a result of the work carried out by three Master's students in Human Computer Interaction at the Interactive Technologies Institute in Madeira.
-The three founders, Sofia Nunes (Portugal), Eugene Danilkis (Canada) and Frederik Pfisterer (Germany), created the startup in 2009, developing the "SaaS" (Software as a Service) banking platform, which is now the market leader.
-The technology company is based in Berlin, has expanded to more than 50 countries and develops solutions for digitizing banking services that speed up and simplify the way financial products are built and offered by financial institutions.
+At the beginning of the year, Mambu, another company within the CMU Portugal Program, also became a unicorn.
+Mambu raised €110 million in a new round of investment by TCV (Technology Crossover Ventures), a company that supports companies such as Revolut, Klarna, and Netflix, becoming the first unicorn company in the CMU Portugal Program.
+With a valuation of €1.7 billion, it is now an international success story.
+The company took its first steps under the Carnegie Mellon Portugal program as a result of the work carried out by three students from the Master's in Human Computer Interaction at the Interactive Technologies Institute in Madeira.
+The three founders, Sofia Nunes (Portugal), Eugene Danilkis (Canada), and Frederik Pfisterer (Germany), created the startup in 2009, developing the "SaaS" (Software as a Service) banking platform, which is now the market leader.
+The technology company is headquartered in Berlin, has expanded to more than 50 countries, and develops solutions for digitizing banking services that accelerate and simplify the way financial products are built and offered by financial institutions.

 About FCT's International Partnerships